Aaditya-S-1056/Speech_Emotion_Recognition_Tess/README.md

 # Speech_Emotion_Recognition_Tess
+Objective :
-These are the details for a software that can recognize the emotion of an audio file
+The objective is to learn and create a software that recognizes the emotion of an audio file Description :
+This app is based on python language and is coded on jupyter notebook.
+This app is based on machine learning and has used TESS dataset.